Blog

 Your AC and furnace are designed to work as a team.
 When you pair a brand-new, high-tech air conditioner with a furnace that’s nearing retirement, the whole team’s performance suffers.
 Modern HVAC components are engineered to communicate with each other to maximize efficiency.
 A "matched system" ensures both your indoor and outdoor units work together perfectly, helping you get the full benefit of those high SEER and AFUE ratings.
 This synergy is key to creating truly energy-saving systems that lower your monthly utility bills.

-When to Replace Them Separately
+When Should You Replace Them Separately?

 Of course, there are exceptions to every rule.
 If your furnace is only a few years old but your ancient AC finally gave out, it might not make sense to replace the newer unit.
 A good rule of thumb is to consider replacing both if your air conditioner is over 10 years old and your furnace is over 15.
 If one unit is still relatively new and running efficiently, you might opt to replace only the older one.
 The best way to know for sure is to get a professional opinion on your specific heating and cooling equipment.